Andijan massacre: Mass graves

 Muhammad Solih, founder and leader of the Erk/Liberty Democratic Party political party in Uzbekistan, estimated more than a thousand casualties in the massacre.
 Solih said the bodies were buried in mass graves holding 15 to 20 people each, or were thrown into the Karasu River.
-Between 13–14 May, 18 flights took 35 or more bodies from Andijan out of the city.
+Between 13 and 14 May, 18 flights took 35 or more bodies from Andijan out of the city.
 Solih said, "Andijan is a litmus test for countries who want influence in the region.
-Russia sees Central Asia as the source for religious extremism, while China fears a growth of internal separatists," but "neither wants to recognize that Karimov gives strength to what they fear".
+Russia sees Central Asia as the source for religious extremism, while China fears a growth of internal separatists", but "neither wants to recognize that Karimov gives strength to what they fear".
 The Chinese and Russian governments' support for the Uzbek government allowed it to avoid an international investigation.

 Juraboy, a citizen of Andijan, led a Radio Free Europe correspondent to a mass grave on the far end of the city on 27 May 2005.
 Gravediggers told Radio Free Europe that 74 bodies were buried in the grave, and that there were 37 more secret graves, each containing two bodies, in the area.
 Three trucks brought the first bodies on 13 May.
 On 28 May two people murdered Juraboy.
 Some families of the deceased found the graves of their relatives, dug up the bodies, and reburied them according to Islamic burial rites.
 There is another known mass grave outside of Andijan in the botanical gardens in the center of the city.
 Vitaly Ponomaryov, director of the Central Asia Program at the Moscow-based Memorial Human Rights Center, said, "planes flew out of Andijon beginning late in the evening on 13 May.
 In the course of 24 hours, there were around 18 flights.
 Our source for this information doesn't know where they were flying to, but he spoke with an eyewitness who talked about 36 bodies that were loaded into one plane alone."